PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 ---
 **To start the deployment for the first time**

 Clone the current repository using  `git clone https://github.com/PureStorage-OpenConnect/px-gitops.git`.
-Then in your terminal move to the git-scm folder `cd px-gitops/ci-cd-workflow/scripts`.
+Then in your terminal move to the ci-cd-workflow folder `cd px-gitops/ci-cd-workflow/scripts`.

 **Step 1:** (Install Prerequisites)